How a volcano saved Iceland's travel industry | DW | 09.07.2021

 By the first weekend in July, 77% of the population had received a first vaccination, and a good 65% were already fully vaccinated.

-That leads to the kind of post-pandemic feeling tourists can probably enjoy in only a few places on earth: Masks must only be worn on very few occasions, for instance at a performance in the impressive Harpa concert hall on the waterfront of the capital Reykjavik.
-In Iceland you can sit at the last free table in an otherwise full restaurant without feeling uneasy.
-Only hand sanitizer dispensers and in a few places the request to enter your contact details in an online form are faint reminders of the coronavirus.
+That leads to the kind of post-pandemic feeling that tourists can probably enjoy in only a few places on earth: Masks must only be worn on very rare occasions, for instance at a performance in the impressive Harpa concert hall on the waterfront of the capital, Reykjavik.
+In Iceland you can sit at the last free table in an otherwise-full restaurant without feeling uneasy.
+Only hand-sanitizer dispensers and in a few places the request to enter your contact details in an online form are faint reminders of the coronavirus.

 It takes 3,900 years until a lava field looks like this one on the Snæfellsnes Peninsula in northwest Iceland